BilousArtur/web-technologies.github.io/labs/reflections.md

-﻿# Мої враження від лабораторних робіт
+# My impressions of the lab work

 ## Lab 1: Git, GitHub, Linux CLI
-*Дата: 08.09.2025*
+*Date: 08.09.2025*

-**Що сподобалось:**
+**What I liked:**
-- Навчився працювати з Git
+- Learned to work with Git
-- Зрозумів як пушити на GitHub
+- Understood how to push to GitHub
-- Опанував базові команди Linux
+- Mastered basic Linux commands

-**Складності:**
+**Difficulties:**
-- Спочатку було важко з конфліктами
+- At first it was difficult with conflicts
-- Потрібно було звикнути до командного рядка
+- I had to get used to the command line

-**Висновки:**
+**Conclusions:**
-Git - дуже потужний інструмент для розробника!
+Git is a very powerful tool for a developer!

 ---

-## Lab 2: [Назва наступної лаби]
+## Lab 2: [Name of the next lab]
-*Очікую на цікаві завдання...*
+*I'm looking forward to interesting tasks...*

 ---